rabie-snoussi/pixel-game/README.md

 ### <u>**Save**</u>

-The progress of the game and it's settings will be saved in localeStorage, this way the user can continue to play from where he left off, the data will be encrypted to prevent users from cheating.
+The progress of the game and it's settings will be saved in localeStorage, this way, the user can continue to play from where he left off, the data will be encrypted to prevent users from cheating.

 <br>